chembience/chembience/README.rst

 When Chembience is brought up with docker-compose, a Docker virtual network (*Chembience Sphere*) is created on the Docker host system and and the *App* containers as well as the *Database* container are started.
 Depending on the use case of Chembience, a `Nginx <https://www.nginx.com>`_-based *Proxy* container configured as a reverse proxy can also be added to the virtual network.
-The *Proxy* allows for easily bringing up additional *App* containers or updating or removing existing ones.
+The *Proxy* allows for easily bringing up additional *App* containers, or updating and removing existing ones, while avoiding interference of web traffic to other Chembience containers and services.
 If the Nginx instance of the *Proxy* container discovers an existing or new *App* container inside the *Chembience Sphere* network having a locally running Nginx instance, it automatically looks up the (sub) domain specification of the detected Nginx instance at the *App* container and makes it available to the outside of the *Chembience Sphere* network.
-This might be either any Web-accessible domainb or just localhost for locally running applications.
+This might be either any Web-accessible domain or just localhost for locally running applications.

 Any of the *Chembience App* containers can be easily added, multiplied, removed or reconfigured.
-After initialization of the Chembience base system (see `Quick Start Installation`_ below), any of the *App* directories initially created during first start-up can be moved, renamed, or copied to create multiple, independent application containers, each of which can be tracked independently by version control systems like Git.
+After initialization of the Chembience base system (see `Quick Start: Base Installation`_ below), any of the *App* directories initially created during first start-up can be moved, renamed, or copied to create multiple, independent application containers, each of which can be tracked separately by version control systems like Git.
 If further infrastructure containers are needed for a project (e.g. Solr, elasticsearch, or additional Postgres container instances), they can be easily added, too.